Moscow police arrest hundreds at rally for fair elections

 MOSCOW: Police arrested more than 500 people as they gathered in Moscow on Saturday to demand fair local elections, the latest in a wave of protests after authorities blocked opposition candidates from the ballot paper.

 Around 3,500 people took to the streets for the unauthorised rally, according to official figures.
-Several of the arrests were violent and police used batons against protesters, AFP reporters at the scene saw.
+Several of the arrests were violent and police used batons against protestors, AFP reporters at the scene saw.

 The demonstration came a week after the capital´s biggest protest in years, when some 22,000 marchers called on officials to reverse rulings and allow opposition activists to stand for the city council in September.